-As discussed further below, the exact formulation of essiac tea is not known, and there are different varieties using different ingredients, but all claiming to be the true formula.
+As discussed further below, the exact formulation of essiac tea is not known, and there are different varieties using different ingredients, but they all claim to be the true formula.

-Caisse alleged that her tea cured cancer and during her lifetime treated hundreds of patients with her herbal preparation.
+Caisse alleged that her tea cured cancer.
+During her lifetime, she treated hundreds of patients with her herbal preparation.
 She was prosecuted by the Canadian government for practicing medicine without a license.
 Later efforts to commercialize essiac tea as a cancer drug failed when medical research showed that it was ineffective.
 Despite the lack of scientific evidence in support of claims that Caisse's formulation fights cancer, many desperate cancer patients still turn to it for treatment.

 The Discovey of Essiac Tea

 The story of essiac tea is very colorful and dramatic.
 In the 1930s, a Canadian nurse named Rene Caisse began treating cancer patients using a tea made from local herbs and plants.
 Caisse claimed that the recipe originated with an Indian medicine man of the Ojibway Nation and that she had obtained the secret from a woman who had been cured of breast cancer by this medicine man.
 At the time, the tea was not known as essiac tea; that name was given to it later in an effort to commercialize it.

 Caisse claimed that after acquiring the recipe she tried it on her aunt, who was terminally ill with stomach cancer.
 The aunt recovered.

 Caisse then began treating patients with this tea, and it is claimed that hundreds were cured.
 As her reputation spread, people came from all over to try the essiac tea.
 The medical establishment was skeptical, but some doctors who came and observed her clinic went away convinced.